fnproject/tutorials/grafana/README.md

 * `fn_docker_stats_fn_net_rx`
 * `fn_docker_stats_fn_net_tx`

-Note: In the Grafana dashboard we strip out the prefix `fn_docker_stats` from the metric name to make it look better.
-This behaviour is defined in the yaml file.
+Note: In the Grafana dashboard we strip out the prefix `fn_docker_stats` from the metric name.
+This behaviour is defined in the dashboard JSON file.

 Now run the script file 'run.bash' in the folder `<checked-out-dir>/tutorials/grafana/myfunc`.
 This script invokes our function 100 times.